Another Field Trip with a School Bus Full of Smartphones

 Common Objections to No Smartphones on the School Bus

 We also realize that due to the nature of kids today and the manner in which many of them have been raised (on devices), asking kids to remain screen free and entertain themselves for 30-60 minutes in a vehicle is not a behavior they’re familiar with.
-Here are three arguments against limited smartphones on school busses:
+Here are three arguments against limited smartphones on school buses:

 - Drivers can’t possibly enforce this rule.
 You’re right.
 But, this is why parents are so important.
 We believe that all electronic devices used by tweens and teens should have some parental control solution attached to them.
 Something that allows parents to exert some level of control over how the device is used.
-Not only do parents need to make it abundantly clear that kids shouldn’t be using the devices on busses, but families are using a service like Forcefield [link to PYE resources], then they can lock the device during this time, other than for emergency purposes.
+Not only do parents need to make it abundantly clear that kids shouldn’t be using the devices on buses, but families are using a service like Forcefield [link to PYE resources], then they can lock the device during this time, other than for emergency purposes.

 - My kid needs to do homework.
 This is a valid objection, since doing homework now almost always requires students to access Google Classroom.
 This would be a spot where educators would have to help.
-If we collectively agree that there is risk to the emotional and relational health of students as a result of unsupervised exposure to digital media on busses, then I don’t think it’s too much to as teachers to provide homework in a format that does not rely on a data signal.
+If we collectively agree that there is risk to the emotional and relational health of students as a result of unsupervised exposure to digital media on buses, then I don’t think it’s too much to as teachers to provide homework in a format that does not rely on a data signal.

 - My kid will be bored.
 You’re probably right.
 And, I hope this is true.
 Kids have forgotten how to be bored mostly because parents have robbed them of this skill by giving them electronics.
 Let them be bored!
 Boredom is the start of imagination.
 In my own family, we’ve instituted the following rule – “under an hour, turn off the power.”
 No electronic devices are allowed in vehicles unless it’s a long trip.
 For short trips it’s reading real books, playing games together (5 dice and an empty box is all you need for Yahtzee!), counting cows, holding your breath while going over bridges, etc. It’s a little more work, but it’s called parenting.